Spazcool/ticTacToe/README.md

 # freeCodeCamp Tic Tac Toe (ver.
 1)

-My first go at the game of Tic Tac Toe in JavaScript/jQuery.
+My first go at the game of Tic Tac Toe in JavaScript/jQuery, CSS & HTML as one of the final projects to freeCodeCamp's frontend development program.
 It's a simple game and I hope you enjoy.

 ## Getting Started